RenaudF/scaffold-frontend/README.md

 ## Tests

 All tests are written using `mocha` as a testing framework.
-Backend unit tests are ran with mocha directly.
-Frontend unit tests are ran using the `karma` test runner. `chai` and `sinon` are available for assertions, spies and other usefull testing stuff. `protractor` is being used for end to end testing.
+Frontend unit tests are ran using the `karma` test runner.
+`chai` and `sinon` are available for assertions, spies and other usefull testing stuff.

 Tests are ran automatically when files under watch are modified.
 You can also run the tests manually using `grunt test` which will allow you to debug.
 A coverage report is generated and can be accessed by launching `grunt preview` and going to `localhost:8000/coverage`.
-No coverage report is available for backend code yet.

 More tests can be added to the test folder but to be loaded in the test runnner their name must end in `'unit.js'`.